moclojer/moclojer/docs/webhook-support.md

 ---
-description: moclojer supports webhook, backgroung request to another api or endpoint
+description: Moclojer now supports webhooks, allowing for background requests to other APIs or endpoints.
----

 # Webhook support (background request)